mitogen-hq/mitogen/docs/index.rst

 built, and while the API is quite friendly and similar in scope to **Fabric**, ultimately it should not be used directly by consumer software.

-The primary focus is to centralize and perfect the intricate dance required to run Python code safely and efficiently on a remote machine, while avoiding temporary files or large chunks of error-prone shell scripts.
+The focus is to centralize and perfect the intricate dance required to run Python code safely and efficiently on a remote machine, while avoiding temporary files or large chunks of error-prone shell scripts.